 Please do not place these items out for collection.

 Compost season runs from the first April 1 to December 1.
 There is no curbside pick up for compost from December 2 to first March 31.
 Compost is accepted at the Recycling Center year round.

 1. Compost must be assembled on the grass at the curb by 6:00 a.m. or no earlier than 6 p.m. on the evening before your scheduled collection day.
 Until this time, store compost in rear yard.
 Place compost material five feet from other garbage at curbside.

-2. All yard waste (i.e. grass clippings, leaves, garden/flower bed debris & small brush) must be in 30-gallon biodegradable brown paper bags OR 32-gallon garbage cans with city issued yard waste stickers for pick up by the compost truck.
+2. All yard waste (i.e. grass clippings, leaves, garden/flower bed debris & small brush) must be in the blue 95-gallon compost cart (brown lid) OR 30-gallon biodegradable brown paper bags.
 NO PLASTIC BAGS.
-(Free stickers are available at City Hall or the Sanitation Division).

 3. TREE BRANCHES & SHRUBS–must be tied securely in small bundles for easy removal.
 They must be four feet or less in length, under two inches in diameter and light enough for one person to pick up the bundle.
 Tree trunks and stumps must be brought to the recycle center and be cut to firewood-sized pieces (18 inches in length and under 10 inches in diameter).